JoaoVictorGI/Star-Wars-Characters/README.md

 # Star Wars Characters

 This project is a website that provides information about the characters in the Star Wars franchise with images and names of the characters on cards and a modal showing weight, height, eye color and birth year.
-Using the [Swapi] api(https://swapi.dev)
+Using the [Swapi](https://swapi.dev)

 [Access the project here](https://joaovictorgi.github.io/Star-Wars-Characters/)
 ## Technologies